 Not everyone with a cancer diagnosis is subjected to radiation therapy.
 It is recommended for those who are posted for mastectomy or breast removal surgery to decrease or shrink the size of the tumor.
 It is also given for those who have undergone mastectomy and lumpectomy surgeries, to lower the risk of cancer spreading to the surrounding normal breast tissue.
 Radiation therapy is also used to treat advanced breast cancer, where surgery is not possible owing to metastasis.

 Except for mild skin damage, there are not many side effects of radiation therapy.
 Though the technician places marks on the skin to focus the beams on specific body parts, the radiations can also affect the surrounding healthy tissue.
 But the procedure is painless and is highly effective in shrinking the tumor.

 Some types of breast cancer grow and multiply in the presence of excess female reproductive hormones, estrogen and progesterone.
 Hormone therapy is also known as endocrine therapy and it acts by removing, adding or blocking the hormones to treat the disease.
 This therapy can be mediated by using drugs that limit the scope of estrogen and progesterone that helps in the growth of cancerous cells in the breast.
 Or by using drugs and/or surgery to prevent the ovaries from making these two hormones.
 Breast cancer treatment therefore like other cancers largely depends on the stage and clinical condition of the patient to undergo a single therapy or a combined therapy with hormonal therapy as integral part of it.

 Patients who will undergo hormone therapy as part of their breast cancer treatment plan will be selected by the doctor based on the availability of receptors for estrogen and progesterone on the surface of their tumor cells.
 If the receptors are present, then it means that the tumor cells require hormones to grow.
 In such instances, hormone therapy is the treatment of choice in attacking the tumor.
-Women who had their tumor removes surgically are also subjected to hormone therapy to prevent relapse.
+Women who had their tumor removed surgically are also subjected to hormone therapy to prevent relapse.